Surgeons are medically qualified doctors who operate on patients in order to treat disease or injury

 - the self-knowledge to know your limitations and use your judgement to compromise and seek help if required

 - the confidence to justify your decisions in high-pressure situations

 - the ability to prioritise your workload and delegate work to others

-- problem-solving skills to think head and plan for different contingencies, anticipating different situations that might occur
+- problem-solving skills to think ahead and plan for different contingencies, anticipating different situations that might occur

 - situational awareness, including how to deal with subtle changes in clinical conditions